sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 ``` bash
 ./run_pdf.sh reference/noisy.mem
 ```
-Other decisions I made were to plot on every third cycle and add an optional delay for the plotting on the testbench since otherwise the visuals were not fitting on the screen and it was also being displayed too quickly on the Vbuddy screen, making it difficult to observe the behavior of the PDF and confirm that it was working.
+Other decisions I made included plotting on every third cycle and adding an optional delay for the plotting on the testbench as otherwise the visuals were not fitting on the screen and it was also being displayed too quickly on the Vbuddy screen, making it difficult to observe the behavior of the PDF and confirm that it was working.
 ```cpp
 			// plot every 3rd cycle
 			if (plot_counter % 3 == 0) {